 Section 5(a).
-Medical services and supplies provided by physicians and other health care professionals

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 per person for In-network services and \$400 per person for Out-of-network services (\$700 for In-network service or \$800 for Out-of-network services per Self Plus One enrollment or \$700 for In-network services and \$800 for Out-of-network services per Self and Family enrollment).
+Medical Services and Supplies Provided by Physicians and Other Healthcare Professionals ia other meanneare i rolessionais Important things you should keep in mind a about these benefits: • Please remember that all benefits are subject brochure and are payable only when we det ct to the definitions, limitations, and exclusions in this termine they are medically necessary.
+The calendar year deductible is: In-network: \$350 for Self Only; \$700 for Self Plus One and Self and Family.
+Out-of-network: \$400 for Self Only; \$800 for Self Plus One and Self and Family.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The Out-of-network benefits are the standard benefits of this Plan.
+We added "(No deductible)" to show when the calendar year deductible does not apply. • The Out-of-network benefits are the standard benefits of this Plan.
 In-network benefits apply only when you use a network provider.
-When no network provider is available, Out-of-network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.

-Benefit Description You Pay Note: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply.
-Diagnostic and treatment services Professional services of physicians (except surgery) In-network: \$20 copayment (No deductible) • In physician's office Out-of-network: 25% of the Plan allowance and any difference Medical consultations between our allowance and the billed amount In dentist's office in relation to covered oral and maxillofacial surgical procedures • Injections Note: Prior authorization is required for certain specialty self-administered drugs.
+When no network provider is available, Out-of-network benefits apply.
+Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. not limited to: electric or motorized whee genetic testing, radiation oncology, CT sc proval for certain services in this Section, such as, but elchairs, cochlear devices and/or implantation, BRCA cans, MRIs, MRAs and nuclear stress tests.
+Please own in Section 3 for additional services requiring prior Benefit Description You Pay Note: The calendar year deductible e applies to almost all benefits in this Section. :tible)" when it does not apply. agnostic and treatment services (inde) when it does not apply.
+Professional services of physicians (except surgery) In-network: \$20 copayment (No deductible) • In physician's office Out-of-network: 25% of the Plan allowance and any difference Medical consultations between our allowance and the billed amount • In dentist's office in relation to covered oral and maxillofacial surgical procedures Note: Prior authorization is required for certain specialty self-administered drugs.
 Call CVS Health at 800-237-2767 prior to scheduling treatment.
 The drugs are covered under Section 5(f), Prescription drug benefits.
 Note: We pay for surgery services by a physician under Section 5(b), Surgical services.
 Supplies, other than diabetic supplies, provided by a physician during an office visit are covered under Section 5(a) of the brochure.
-See Section 5(f), Prescription drug benefits for coverage of diabetic supplies.
+See Section 5(a), under durable medical equipment for coverage of diabetic supplies.
 Outpatient physical therapy, occupational therapy, and speech therapy are covered under Section 5(a).
-Treatment for Mental and Nervous Disorders, Alcoholism and Substance Abuse is covered under Section 5(e).
-Outpatient care in an urgent care facility because of a medical emergency In-network: \$35 copayment (No deductible)
+Treatment for Mental and Nervous Disorders, Alcoholism and Substance Misuse Disorder is covered under Section 5(e).